Master-Code234/blog-post-frontend/README.md

 ### Replies, Likes, Dislikes

 - This feature will allow other users to reply to their post and leave a like or dislike

+## SearchBar

+- This feature will allow users to search for a specfic post